 The VR Developer Nanodegree program offers a core curriculum in Unity.
 Once the core curriculum is complete, you can choose from multiple specializations to complete your VR Developer Nanodegree program.
 In the first two terms, we'll give you a great start with Unity using C#.
 Then, each specialization uses different technologies.
-For example High-Immersion Unreal will use Blueprints (graph-based and visual) instead of C++ programming.

 You will learn both VR design and development.
 To create successful virtual reality software, you'll need to master both.

 Yes!
 As an advanced developer, you have the option to enter the program at Term 2, where you'll focus on design best practices, en route to selecting your specialization for Term 3.

 The full program consists of three(3) two-month long Terms at a cost of $400 for each Term, for a total program cost of $1200.
 If you start the Nanodegree program at the Term 2 level, then the total program cost is $800.
 When you enroll, you’ll self-select your starting point as either Term 1 or Term 2, depending on your current skills and experience.
 If you’re new to Unity, you’ll select Term 1.
 If you have a working knowledge of Unity as a game developer or digital storyteller, you’ll select Term 2.
 All students will ultimately advance to Term 3.

 There is no free trial period for this program, but there is a 7-day refund guarantee in place at the beginning of each Term.